 A Medigap policy is not compatible with Medicare Advantage plan coverage.
-In fact, it’s illegal for a Medigap insurance company to sell Medigap policies to people who are not enrolled in Medicare Part A is hospital coverage for Medicare beneficiaries.
-It covers inpatient care in hospitals and skilled nursing facilities.
-It also covers limited home healthcare services and hospice care. and Part B.
+In fact, it’s illegal for a Medigap insurance company to sell Medigap policies to people who are not enrolled in Medicare Part A and Part B.

 You can’t use Medigap with any other health insurance plan or health coverage.
-This includes other federal coverage, like Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. or VA healthcare.
+This includes other federal coverage, like Medicaid or VA healthcare.

-If you have a Medicare Advantage plan now, you might qualify to go back to Original Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage., get a guaranteed issue Medigap policy, or get your former Medigap policy back.
+If you have a Medicare Advantage plan now, you might qualify to go back to Original Medicare, get a guaranteed issue Medigap policy, or get your former Medigap policy back.

 Medicare created a new Medigap protection specifically for Medicare Advantage.
 It’s a trial right to try a Medicare Advantage plan without losing access to Medigap coverage.

 It applies to both new Medicare beneficiaries, as well as people currently enrolled in Medicare and a Medicare Supplement plan.
 Your trial right last for 12 months.

 Medicare Advantage Trial Right Benefits